What Dutch grades actually mean

 Many international students come to the Netherlands with very high expectations of the university but also of themselves.
-It is only natural that you want to do well in your studies and show-off some good results to your friends and family, however, the Dutch grading system is unique and quite strict, which may be a surprise for some.
+It is only natural that you want to do well in your studies and show off some good results to your friends and family.
+However, the Dutch grading system is unique as it is quite strict, which may be a surprise for some.
 While students from the UK or the US are used to getting A’s, the Dutch system is geared towards preventing an ‘inflation’ of good results which would eventually cause good grades to lose their meaningfulness.
 For instance, while the grades range from 0 to 10 here, the vast majority of students are only awarded grades between 6 and 8.
 So what do Dutch grades actually mean?
 Before you have a nervous breakdown, or your parents disown you for ‘only’ getting a 7, make sure to read this blog.

 0 - 5,4 = Nice try, but you’ll have to go again!

 Within the Dutch system, any grade between 0 and 5,5* is a failing mark which means that you will have to complete that course again.
 If you ever happen to fail, don’t worry too much about it.
 At university, you will always have a 2nd chance in the following block to retake the exam/assignment in order to pass.
 Don’t forget that failing an exam is part of most students’ study experience, which should be seen as a lesson in life rather than an existential crisis.
 Maybe you just ran out of time, or you were simply having a bad day - just remember to keep calm and carry on.

 *A 5,5 will be sufficient to pass.
 Depending on your study program it may be rounded up to a 6.